 There is no microprocessor or programming in this project.
 The system utilizes a double-sided PCB (printed circuit board), an L293 quad bridge, two regulator ICs, an off-the-shelf four-channel transmitter and receiver, two motors, and a sound module similar to the ones you find in a greeting card.
 This project is powered with a standard nine volt battery, so it is safe for everybody.
 Most of us electronics nerds have saved those little sound modules from greeting cards, but if you don’t have one, you can just leave it out of the project or head to the dollar store.

 The PCB and schematic files were generated using the free DesignSpark software (www.rs-online.com/designspark/electronics/).
-All files are downloadable from the article link.
+All files are included in the downloads.